venomouscyanide/ScaLed/README.md

 - `dataset_stats` - Helps print dataset statistics
 - `m` - Set the length of the random walk taken for ScaLed (called h in the paper)
-- `M` - Set teh number of random walks rooted from the source and destination nodes to take (called k in the paper)
+- `M` - Set the number of random walks rooted from the source and destination nodes to take (called k in the paper)
 - `dropedge` - Set dropedge value to randomly drop edge indices in the forward pass
 - `cuda_device` - Set the GPU ID to be used (eg; 0)
 - `calc_ratio` - Calculate the sparsity of ScaLed vs SEAL